 Pupils should view lessons as a course with an end exam, not a week by week ‘see how we go’ situation.

-This ensures two hours of ‘one on one’ structured professional tuition in a fully dual controlled Manual (geared) tuition vehicle, including being dropped off no longer than 15 minutes prior to the end of a lesson to allow for travel time to the next lesson.
+Definition of two-hour lesson slot: Includes being dropped off no longer than 15 minutes before the end of a lesson to allow for travel time to the next lesson.

 The pickup/drop off point can be flexible as long as it is within a reasonable travelling distance to the corresponding lesson slots either side of the booking.
 With adequate notice, the driving school is pleased to accommodate this.

 A computerised diary is used to ensure pupils get a regular lesson slot each week.

 This ensures consistency for positive structured development and makes it easier for the pupil to arrange other personal commitments at alternative times, so as not to disturb the tuition process.